jentery/508v4/keywords.md

 * Texts are *dogma*, intended for followers.
 Here, lists, point form, and order are foregrounded (e.g., litany).
 As image, the **text wants to be copied, distributed, consulted, and observed**.
 It directs or guides.
 * Texts are *policy or law*, intended for nations, citizens, or employees.
 Here, an absence of aesthetics, a lack of variation, or an assertion of consistency is crucial (e.g., protocol).
 The **text does not want to be an image.
 It wants to be code or procedure**, with a standard.
 It is executable.

+How artists' books, manifestos, and zines may inform tabletop design:

+* **Form**: How does the game interrogate the material and conceptual form of tabletop games?
+* **Repetition**: How does the game resist standardized or mechanical repetition?
+Consider how perception is disciplined and trained.
+* **Imagination**: How does the game rely on imaginative uses of the means or modes of reproduction?
+* **Publisher**: How is the game published, and by whom?
+* **Audience**: How does the game imply an informed audience?
+What does it assume about the audience?
+* **The Multiple**: How is (or isn't) the game a democratic multiple?
+How is (or isn't) it accessible?
+* **Ideology**: How does the game direct, manipulate, instruct, or hail players?
+How assertive is it?
+* **Advertisement**: How does the game sell itself?
+* **Indie**: How is the game handmade?
+What is its relation to commercial media?
+What traces of the designer persist in the game?
+* **Community**: Does the game involve special-interest communities?
+For whom and by whom is it made?
+Do these communities tend to see themselves in the mainstream?
+Does the mainstream speak for them?
+* **Subjectivity**: What intersubjective activities does the game prompt?
+Consider, e.g., how zines are exchanged, mailed, and repurposed, or how they play a role in f2f meetings, networking, organizing, and community-building.
+* **Object**: How and by whom is the game collected?
+Where is it found?
+How is value assigned to it?
+By whom?

 ## List of Games

 Some games mentioned in the 508 materials (not recommendations, just a list)